Franciszek Jóźwiak: Early life and military service

 Franciszek Jóźwiak was born on 20 October 1895 in Huta, Congress Poland into a Polish peasant family.
 He was a member of the Polish Military Organisation and joined the Polish Socialist Party in 1912.
 Following the outbreak of World War I in 1914, Jóźwiak was drafted into the Imperial Russian Army, but soon defected to Austria-Hungary and joined the Polish Legions.
 In July 1917, he participated in the Oath crisis led by Józef Piłsudski and refused to take the oath to the Kaiser of the German Empire and the Central Powers.
 He was interned at a camp in Szczypiorno until the end of the war.
-Jóźwiak joined the Polish Army of the newly independent Second Republic of Poland and fought in the Polish-Soviet War of 1920, but was later demobilized as a non-commissioned officer.
+Jóźwiak joined the Polish Army of the newly independent Second Republic of Poland and fought in the Polish–Soviet War of 1920, but was later demobilised as a non-commissioned officer.

 Political career

 Early communist activities

 Jóźwiak joined the Polish Communist Workers' Party (KPP) in 1921.
 During the Polish-Soviet War, the Communist Party supported the Soviet Union and many of its members were arrested.
-A year later he was detained for the first time and arrested for 18 months in Lublin.
+A year later, he was detained for the first time and arrested for 18 months in Lublin.
 In December 1924, he was arrested a second time.
 In December 1926, he was released from prison and managed the work of district committees of the KPP in Lublin, Radom-Kielce and Poznan-Pomerania.
 From 1928 to 1929, Jóźwiak underwent military training in the Soviet Union, which was illegal in Poland.
 In 1931, he became the head of the Military Department of the Central Committee of the KPP, dealing with intelligence for the Soviets and communist propaganda in the Polish Army.
 In April, he was arrested for the third time and sentenced to six years' imprisonment.
 In January 1937, he was imprisoned in Bereza Kartuska.
 In the same year, he was sentenced to ten years' imprisonment.
 Until 1939, he was serving a sentence in a prison in Tarnów.